The sacral plexus is a network of nerves formed by the lumbosacral trunk (L4, L5) and sacral spinal nerves (S1 - S4).

 The nerve exits the pelvic cavity by way of the greater sciatic foramen.
 In the gluteal region, it travels deep to gluteus maximus and the inferior gluteal artery.
 It courses over the posterior surface of the gemelli, piriformis, quadratus femoris and the ischial fibers of adductor femoris.
 The sciatic nerve begins branching at about the midpoint between the ischial tuberosity and the greater trochanter to supply the hamstring muscles and the ischial fibers of adductor magnus.

-At the apex of the popliteal fossa, the nerve typically divides into the common peroneal and tibial nerves proper.
+At the apex of the popliteal fossa, the nerve typically divides into the common peroneal and tibial nerves.
 These two nerves are responsible for innervating the muscles and joints of the leg and foot.
-It is noteworthy that the sciatic nerve receives a vasa nervorum (small artery providing arterial blood to peripheral nerves) from the inferior gluteal artery.
+It is noteworthy that the sciatic nerve receives vasa nervorum (small artery providing arterial blood to peripheral nerves) from the inferior gluteal artery.